-There are so many ways they can grow with Wild Earth at different developmental stages of their and all of our lives.
+There are so many ways they can grow with Wild Earth at different developmental stages of their lives.
 Our summer camp program runs from ages 5-18 years old, starting with Screech Owl, then Kestrel, Raven, and finally our Red Tailed Hawk Leadership Camp for teens.

 We currently provide year-round adolescent and teen programming.
-These programs (Artemis, Atlatl, and Ropes) meet once a month for the duration of the school year and include overnights and opportunities to get a deeper understanding of the land, our skills, and our own resilience through all the seasons.
+These programs (Artemis, Atlatl, and Ropes) meet once a month for the duration of the school year and include overnights and opportunities to get a deeper understanding of the land, earth living skills, and our own resilience through all the seasons.

-Once campers complete 1 year of Red Tailed Hawk camp, or complete a year of Ropes (our year-round teen program) campers will be eligible to apply for our fully paid summer CIT (Counselor In Training) program.
+Once campers complete 1 year of Red Tailed Hawk camp, or 1 year of Ropes (our year-round teen program) they will be eligible to apply for our fully paid summer CIT (Counselor In Training) program.
 Once graduated from our CIT program they are then eligible to apply to be on our staff.

-We also provide adult and family programming for continued engagement of the entire family as campers are growing.
-This can also be a way for grown campers to stay in touch with their skills and the Wild Earth community at a different stage of their lives.
+We also provide adult and family programming for continued engagement..
+This can also be a way for grown campers to stay in touch with their earth living skills and the Wild Earth community at a different stage of their lives.